DanielAK14/hand-shape-recognition/README.md

   The frame of the video is mirrored for clarity before an outline of the hand is made.
 Using the dimensions of the outline, the program creates a bounding ellipse and finds the centerpoint, as well as the major and minor axes.
 A convex hull is also drawn around the detected hand in order to analyze the hand's solidity (or how much of the convex hull is filled by the hand).
-The circularity and solidity of the hand is compared to values aligning with the five earlier mentioned hand shapes.
+The circularity and solidity of the hand are compared to values aligning with the five earlier mentioned hand shapes.
 The shape with the highest correlation is found and we print the detected shape to the screen.
 </p>

 <p>
   The detect_hand() method analyzes every pixel of the frame and attempts to find those of high probability of being skin.
-After creating the binary image, a contour is drawn around the shapes within the range of skintone color values specified.
+After creating the binary image, a contour is drawn around the shapes within the range of skin tone color values specified.
 The largest of these contours is passed to the draw_hand() function which calculates the circularity, direction, and solidity of the outline.
 Before drawing the outline, convex hull, bounding rectangle, center point, and label onto the screen, it calls detect_gesture() to compare the contour values with the corresponding five classes of hand shapes.
   The shape which the contour was most aligned with is returned as a string for the hand's label.